bhavyasruthi/Node.js-Basic-Components/README.md

 -Rename files - To rename a file with the File System module,  use the fs.rename() method.
 Syntax: ```fs.unlink('<old file name>',  '<old file name>', <callback>);```

+- app_file.js : We used writeFileSync(), writeFile() to craete and write data to 2 files 'data.txt' and 'fs.tmp'